 Your content’s success isn’t just about what you say.
 It’s also about how you present it.

 Google’s quality raters examine hundreds of signals that reflect user experience.
+Here are some factors that affect user experience in Google’s eyes:

-1. Time spent by visitors on your page: When someone stays longer on your content, it signals to Google that they found what they were looking for.
+- Time spent by visitors on your page: When someone stays longer on your content, it signals to Google that they found what they were looking for.
 But if they bounce back to search results quickly, it might indicate your content didn’t meet their needs.

+What’s particularly interesting is that Google combines these technical metrics with human evaluation.
 They employ real people to rate search results, helping their algorithms understand what makes content truly valuable.

 These raters look at everything from grammar and spelling to the overall polish of your content.